NZ’s biggest 10,000m event

-The Agency Group 10000m is the most popular 10000m race in New Zealand.
-For the last three years the Agency Group 10000m has been a night of PBs for runners of all speeds – 40 percent of runners finished with a new best time.
+The Agency Group 10000m is the most popular set of 10000m races in New Zealand.
+For the last three years the Agency Group 10000m has been a night of PBs for athletes of all speeds – 40 percent of athletes finished with a new best time.
 We even had a world record!
-This year there will be running packs and pacers of many different speeds to drag you to your new PB.
+This year there will be packs of many different speeds to drag you to your new PB.
 Races are open to men and women of all age grades.

-This year it will also be the national championship the Wellington Championship, the NZ Masters Championship and a key selection race for the World Cross Champs.
-We’ll be back with pacers and race packs to help runners of all speeds to new personal bests.
-Maintain your Takahe-Akaroa fitness for one more month and then join us in the capital.
+This year the running races will also be the National Championship, the Wellington Championship, and the NZ Masters Championship.
+We’ll be back with race packs to help athletes of all speeds to new personal bests.
+Join us in the capital.

 - 4.45 pm – 10,000m B race